Shopping for Your New Puppy

 A Snuggle Puppy- click here to learn about the Snuggle Puppy.
 Your puppy will be sleeping with his/her Snuggle Puppy when they start sleeping in crates at night

-Microchipped with AKC Reunite (unless you tell us not to by 7 weeks old) which you must register by going to AKC Reunite's Site
+Will be Microchipped (unless you tell us not to by 7 weeks old) which you must register

 A sample pack of food with Herbs already mixed in